prof3ssorSt3v3/mad9034/docs/modules/week7/README.md

 1. **Design Ideation**:

-- Focus on user tasks.
+- Focus on user's tasks.
 - Eliminate bias.
 - Organize content and entry points into key tasks for user convenience.